rochelleaguila/rochelleaguila/README.md

 ### :sparkles: Hi there, I'm Rochelle! :sparkles:
-:woman_technologist: &#12299;  I'm an ex-corporate gal who ventured into the world of skincare, creating my own cozy studio studio and products.
+:woman_technologist: &#12299;  I'm an ex-corporate gal who ventured into the world of skincare, opening a cozy skin studio and creating my own products.
 But you know what?
 I decided to switch gears and dive headfirst into the tech universe.
 Always hungry to learn and loving the beauty of coding.
 Join me on this tech-filled adventure, where curiosity guides my journey, and every pull request is a step towards a brighter, tech-savvy future. 💻✨ #TechJourney #AlwaysLearning

 ----
 ![front-end](https://img.shields.io/static/v1?label=&message=front-end:&color=111&style=flat-square)